ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A10_Reference.md

 ### Type Aliases

 Sometimes you have a complex type and want to give it a short name (alias) for readability.
-You can create a type alias by simple assignment or using the new `type` statement.
+You can create a type alias by assignment or using the new `type` statement.
 For example:
 `Address = tuple[str, int]` creates an alias `Address` for “tuple of (str, int)”.
 In Python 3.12+, you can declare aliases more explicitly with the **`type`** keyword (PEP 695):